On this page:

 The data published in scientific journals thus far does not provide clear evidence that COVID-19 can be passed from mother to the baby during pregnancy.
 However theoretical risk still exists.

 At this point there are no data on the effects of COVID-19 in early pregnancy, but other coronaviruses have not been transmitted to or caused abnormalities in developing fetuses.
-This is a very different type of virus from Zika that can be transmitted to developing fetuses and affect development.
+The SARS-CoV-2 virus is a very different type of virus from Zika, which is known to transmit to the fetus during pregnancy and negatively affect fetal development.

 After birth, infants can acquire COVID-19 through respiratory droplet transmission (through the air), just as adults can.
-At Yale New Haven Health, it is recommended that COVID-19 positive mothers be separated from their newborns to avoid transmission of the disease.
+At Yale New Haven Health, it is recommended that COVID-19 positive mothers take precautions to reduce the risk of transmission of the disease to their newborns.

 Can COVID-19 be transmitted during breastfeeding?

 To date there are no data to suggest that the virus can be passed to the baby through breast milk.
 Moreover, breast milk remains the best source of nutrition and protection against many illnesses.
 However, a mother who tests positive for COVID-19, or is under investigation for COVID-19, can transmit the virus through respiratory droplets or during direct contact.
-Therefore, direct skin-to-skin and other close contact is discouraged.
+Therefore, precautions are recommended during breastfeeding to reduce the chance of transmission from the mother to the newborn.
+These precautions include hand-hygiene and mask wearing while preparing to breastfeed and during breastfeeding of their infant.
+If an infected mother chooses not to nurse, she may pump her milk after appropriate hand hygiene.

 What should I do if I am pregnant and experience symptoms of a respiratory illness?

-You should call your OB provider if you experience a fever of 100°F or above OR any of the following: cough, difficulty breathing, shortness of breath, new sore throat, new chills or sudden loss of taste or smell.
+You should call your OB provider if you experience a fever of 100°F or above OR any of the following: cough, difficulty breathing, shortness of breath, new sore throat, new chills, fatigue, muscle pain, headache, sore throat, congestion, runny nose, nausea, vomiting, diarrhea or sudden loss of taste or smell.
 Additional resources can be found by calling the Yale New Haven Health COVID-19 call center at 1-883-ASK-YNHH.
 Any persons with symptoms of viral illness should begin self-isolation to avoid exposing others.

 Which symptoms of COVID19 infection are considered severe and warrant immediate evaluation?

-Please seek immediate emergency assistance if you are unable to get out of bed; develop new shortness of breath; chest pain; fast heart rate; difficulty speaking in complete sentences; or become confused.
+Please seek immediate emergency assistance if you are unable to get out of bed; develop new shortness of breath; chest pain; fast heart rate; difficulty speaking in complete sentences; coughing more than one teaspoon of blood; unable to keep liquids down; experience signs of dehydration like dizziness with standing; or becoming less responsive or confused.

 Should newborns be kept in isolation for a specific period of time?